-Some situations are not conflicts under the act, even though they may appear to be natural conflicts.
-If a council member earns a total salary of \$4,900 per year from a business, that business could contract with the locality, because the council member would not have a personal interest for purposes of the act.
+Some situations are not legally defined as conflicts under the Act, even though they may appear to be natural conflicts.
+If a council member earns a total salary of \$4,900 per year from a business, that business could contract with the locality, because the council member would not meet the income level to have a personal interest for purposes of the Act.
 As the third test of the definition - salary - shows, the salary must exceed \$5,000 per year to create a personal interest.

-If a council member serves on the board of a charitable entity, the fact that the council member has divided loyalties between the charity and the locality does not create a conflict, so long as the council member serves on the charity's board for less than \$5,000 compensation per year and doesn't own as much as three percent of the equity of the charity. § 2.2-3101.
+Note also that an official's personal interest in a contract or transaction is based on the official's financial interest.
+If a council member serves on the board of a charitable entity, the fact that the council member may have divided loyalties between the charity and the locality, or support the policy goals of the charity does not create a legal conflict under the Act, as long as the council mem- ber serves on the charity's board for less than \$5,000 compensation per year and doesn't have an ownership interest in the charity. § 2.2-3101.